sutne-NTNU/.github/profile/README.md

 # NTNU Courses 🎓

-This organization contains all of my (Sivert Utne's) repositories related to all education at Norwegian University of Science and Technology.
-This includes subjects part of my Bachelor and Master.
+This organization contains all of my (Sivert Utne's) repositories related to all my education at Norwegian University of Science and Technology.
+This includes courses from both my Bachelor and my Master.

 I would reccomend having a look at the pinned repositories if you want to have a look, as these are the most complete and documented ones.
 Especially the older subjects are not as easy on the eyes, mostly in norwegian, and often lack content and documentation/images etc. I will however try to update old subjects and fill in gaps when i find the time and energy to do so.

-# Sorted list of all my subjects from newest to oldest
+# Sorted list of all my courses from newest to oldest

-> Subjects not linking to a repository didn't contain any work necessary to have on GitHub, if the link doesn't work, the repositroy is temporarily private.
+> Courses not linking to a repository did not contain any work necessary to have on GitHub, if the link doesn't work, the repositroy is temporarily private.

 ## Courses as Part of my Master's Degree
 - 2nd year: